hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 - `adminKey` is an optional field.
 If set, the specified `adminKey` is able to execute `ScheduleDelete` operation.
 - `payer` is an optional field.
 If set, the specified payer will be charged for the execution of the scheduled transaction.
 If ommited, the payer of the scheduled transaction will be the account which created the scheduled transaction in the first place.
 - `sigMap` is an optional field that may or may not contain signatures from some of the parties required to sign the transaction
+- `memo` is an optional field that may or may not contain bytes stored along with the Scheduled Entity

 Using this structure, users are able to create the Scheduled Transaction without the need for them to sign the actual underlying transaction.
 Account A creates Scheduled TX for account B, C and D to sign.